Voyz/databay/docs/source/examples/weather_inlet.rst

         >>> bangkok_weather.2 light rain
         >>> ...

-    On each transfer :code:`WeatherInlet` makes a request to OpenWeatherMap API and returns a description of the weather in selected city.
+    On each transfer :code:`WeatherInlet` makes a request to OpenWeatherMap API and returns a description of the weather in the selected city.

     Full example: